Men’s Therapy in Eugene

 An Invitation

 For many men, the hardest part of therapy is the beginning.
 We often learn not to speak about what troubles us.
 We stay busy, productive, or immersed in our work.
-We become experts at surviving but not always at living in a way that feels honest or aligned with our inner self.
+We become experts at surviving but not always at living in a way that feels aligned with our inner self.
 Over time, as this way of being becomes normal, a subtle numbness can take hold.
 It is not that we lack an inner emotional world or cannot sense what feels off.
 More often, we were never encouraged or supported in expressing ourselves honestly and freely.

 This silence comes from an inherited expectation that we must hold everything together and do it alone.
 Reaching out can feel like stepping outside a cultural script we have carried for decades, or even generations.
 In this sense, beginning therapy can feel like stepping into the unknown.